CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 4 - Collapse Style

 The next couple of option only affect the Collapse panel style.
 First you can choose the type of button(tab) to want to use to trigger the display of the panel.
 If you choose **Text** in the next option you can decide to have the text/button displayed vertically or horizontal.
 If you choose **Icon** you will have to fill in three of the next four options.
 First choose the icon you wish to use it can be stored locally or you can use an external URL for the image.
 Next set the width and height of the icon in pixels.
 Note: Just enter a number here with out the px.
 If you choose to use text which is a a great option for multilingual sites you can change the displayed text here.
-The default text is Share but if you do plan to use it on a multilingual site it would be better to use the language files to manipulate this text.
+The default text is Share but if you do plan to use it on a multilingual site it would be better to use the language files or an override to manipulate this text.

 The next few options control the slide effect of the panel.
 The first two options control the amount of time the panel takes to open and